beyondelastic/agentic-form-filler/README.md

 ## 📋 Usage Flow

-1. **Initialization**: The Orchestrator welcomes you and explains the enhanced 4-agent process
+1. **Initialization**: The Orchestrator welcomes you and explains the enhanced 5-agent process
 2. **Requirements Gathering**: Provide instructions about:
    - What type of documents you're processing (PDF, text files)
    - What form needs to be filled (PDF forms, Excel templates)
    - Any specific data mapping requirements or business rules
+   - Optional reference forms for quality validation
 3. **Form Learning**: The Form Learner Agent analyzes your target form to understand:
    - Complete form structure and sections
    - Field types, requirements, and dependencies